NPalopoli/collaborative-science-for-librarians/episodes/open-science.md

 ## What are reproducibility and replicability

-Although many researchers use these terms interchangeably, and we will do so in this lesson, a _replication_ is a study where an independent group of researchers reproduces the methodologies of a previous work, collects the data, and analyzes it following the procedures of the original study to see if they reach the same results.
+Although many researchers use these terms interchangeably, and we will do so in this lesson, a _replication_ is a study where an independent group of researchers reproduces the methodologies of previous work, collects the data, and analyzes it following the procedures of the original study to see if they reach the same results.
 It assesses the consistency and generalizability of the findings.
 A _reproduction_, on the other hand, occurs when a group of independent researchers analyzes data previously collected by a different group, using those researchers' analysis plan, to determine if they reach the same result.
 It verifies the validity of the findings.

 Reproducibility and replicability are among the core objectives of science.
 However, for this to be possible, researchers need to describe their methods and processes in ways that others can repeat them.
 Open science practices make it possible for scientists to share the different stages of their workflow, making them accessible to other researchers.

-## Te motivation behind open science
+## The motivation behind open science

 Implementing open practices in the scientific community is motivated by a range of factors that aim to enhance the quality, transparency, accessibility, and societal impact of research.

-### Social impact
+### Social Impact

 Open science involves an unavoidable cultural shift.
 It ensures that research processes, methods, and data are transparent and easily accessible to others.
 This transparency facilitates the verification and reproducibility of research, enhancing the reliability of scientific findings.